zsavajji/gmap-vue/packages/documentation/docs/guide/map.md

 ## Test the component

-:::details Click to see the HTML example with center twoway in action
+:::details Click to see the HTML example with center two-way in action

 <eg-base>
   <eg-map-center-twoway />